joelrietz/CygniTest/README.md

 Joel Rietz

 # Acknowledgements
-To Cygni for providing this assignment as it has made me become a better nodejs programmer.
+To Cygni for providing this assignment as it has made me become a better nodejs programmer